ethras/flow-maestro/commands/blueprint.md

 # `/blueprint` — Stage 2: Implementation Blueprint

+`/blueprint` is a shortcut name for this `commands/blueprint.md` playbook.
+Mention the file path when directing humans or agents so they read the Markdown instead of expecting a slash command to execute.

 `/blueprint` converts `spec.md` into a detailed execution blueprint and task list packed with research notes, file paths, pseudo-steps, and code samples.
 The output lives alongside `/ideate` in the change folder and prepares `/work` to execute confidently.

 ## Objectives